bystrytska/bystrytska.github.io/_pages/about.md

 I am a PhD student at Rutgers University studying the role of social media in mediatization and the co-construction of contemporary warfare.
 I am also interested in strategic military communication and the military's use of social media in times of war.

-My professional background is rooted in journalism in Ukraine, as well as communication work with governmental and international organizations, including Greenpeace and GIZ.
+My professional background is rooted in journalism in Ukraine, as well as communication work with governmental and international organizations.

 **Email:** kateryna.bystrytska[at]rutgers[dot]edu